Arthur Coningham (RAF officer): Retirement and disappearance

 Viewing his appointment to Air Training Command as a demotion, Coningham chose to retire on 1 August 1947 after 30 years of commissioned service.
 He disappeared on 30 January 1948 when the airliner G-AHNP Star Tiger in which he was travelling to Bermuda was lost off the east coast of the United States.

 Personal life

-In 1930 he met at Cowes and soon began a relationship with Nancy Muriel (née Brooks) known as “Nan”, the wife of wealthy businessman Sir Howard Frank, who was 31 years her senior.
+In 1930 he met at Cowes and soon began a relationship with Nancy Muriel (née Brooks) known as "Nan", the wife of wealthy businessman Sir Howard Frank, who was 31 years her senior.

 Following the sudden death of her husband on 10 January 1932 Nan and Coningham were married on 11 July 1932 by an RAF chaplain in the station church at Aboukir, Alexandria., The witnesses were Coningham's friends Air Vice-Marshal Cyril Newall and his wife.
 The couple had a daughter Jane-Mari, who was born on 5 May 1934.

-Nan bought to the marriage her two sons by Frank, Howard Frederick, born on 5 April 1923 and Robert John, born on 16 March 1925.
+Nan brought to the marriage her two sons by Frank, Howard Frederick, born on 5 April 1923 and Robert John, born on 16 March 1925.
 Howard was killed on 11 September 1944 while serving as a tank commander in the Guards Armoured Division.